jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

   (f) the reasons for adopting the method referred to in sub-clause (e); and (g) the key assumptions made in determining the values, prices and costs provided by the Valuer;
 (4.8) Estimated Fair Value to be advised by the Board: The Board shall advise Shareholders within 15 days of the receipt by the Board of the estimates referred to in clause 4.5 of the value which the Board then estimates will be the most appropriate Fair Value for a Co-operative Share for the Season to which the estimate relates should no circumstances change between then and the time when it is required to determine the final value pursuant to clause 4.9.
 Except as may be required by any applicable enactment, that estimate shall not bind the Board when making that final determination.
 (4.9) Determination of Fair Value: The Board shall not later than 1 June each year determine the Fair Value for a Co-operative Share that shall apply for the Season commencing on that date.
 The Fair Value shall be within the Fair Value Range for a Co-operative Share.
-In determining that Fair Value the Board shall seek to avoid acting in a manner that is, or is likely to be oppressive, unjustifiably discriminatory, or unfairly prejudicial to: and shall not unjustifiably discriminate between prospective Shareholders of the Company who wish to commence supplying Milk to the Company.
+In determining that Fair Value the Board shall seek to avoid acting in a manner that is, or is likely to be oppressive, unjustifiably discriminatory, or unfairly prejudicial to:and shall not unjustifiably discriminate between prospective Shareholders of the Company who wish to commence supplying Milk to the Company.
 The Fair Value for the 2001/2002 Season shall be that specified in the Merger Proposal.
-  (a) a Shareholder who wishes to surrender Co-operative Shares in, and cease supplying Milk to, the Company; or (b) a Shareholder who increases or decreases the supply of Milk to the Company during a Season resulting in that Shareholder having to subscribe for further Co-operative Shares or surrender existing Co-operative Shares, in accordance with the Share Standard, (4.10) Disclosure to Shareholders: Upon determining the Fair Value the Board shall promptly disclose to Shareholders: The Board need not disclose confidential information if disclosure of that information may, in the opinion of the Board, adversely affect the Company’s business.
+  (a) a Shareholder who wishes to surrender Co-operative Shares in, and cease supplying Milk to, the Company; or (b) a Shareholder who increases or decreases the supply of Milk to the Company during a Season resulting in that Shareholder having to subscribe for further Co-operative Shares or surrender existing Co-operative Shares, in accordance with the Share Standard, (4.10) Disclosure to Shareholders: Upon determining the Fair Value the Board shall promptly disclose to Shareholders:The Board need not disclose confidential information if disclosure of that information may, in the opinion of the Board, adversely affect the Company’s business.
   (a) the Board’s determination of the Fair Value for a Co-operative Share;
   (b) the Board’s reasons for determining that Fair Value for a Co-operative Share including any reasons for not determining that Fair Value as the mid point of the Fair Value Range;
   (c) the outline provided by the Valuer pursuant to clause 4.7;